 Where to Retire in Albuquerque and Home Prices

 Albuquerque is popular with retirees because of its dry climate and beautiful scenery.
 As a result many active adult communities are available within the area.
 There are several neighborhoods within and around the town with beautiful homes and streets.
 Rio Rancho is a fast growing community within the Albuquerque MSA that is the home to several master planned communities.
 Placitas is another area that at least one Topretirements visitors has chosen as her best place to retire.
 See link at top left for Albuquerque Active Communities.
-The median sale price of homes was $228,300 in the second quarter of 2019, up from $208,000 during the first quarter, according to the National Association of Realtors.
+The median sale price of homes was $321,700 in the 1st quarter of 2022, according to the National Association of Realtors.

 The Sandia Mountains.
 University of New Mexico and its 18,000 students.
 Old Town.
-Outstanding mountain recreation and scenery.
+Outstanding mountain recreation and scenery and nearly 300 parks.
 Great climate.
 Old history.
 Petroglyph National Monument.
 The Sandia Peak Tramway is the longest aerial passenger tramway in the world, ascending to the Sandia Mountains from the city.
 Very rich cultural infrastructure.
 Balloon Fiesta Park hosts the famous International Balloon Fiesta every year, along with hundreds of other events.